Spare the Rock Records Releases Science Fair

 Science Fair is co-produced by Elizabeth Mitchell, Molly Ledford (Lunch Money), Dean Jones (Dog on Fleas), and Bill Childs (owner of Spare the Rock Records).
 Cover art was donated by El Lohse (http://artbyel.com).
 Songs cover myriad subjects, from Marie Curie to butterflies to the Heisenberg Uncertainty Principle.
 As with Many Hands, net proceeds will be donated, with Girls Inc.’s science education program the beneficiary.

-The release will be available in physical form (distributed by E1) and digitally (at all the usual places).
+The release is available in physical form (distributed by E1) and digitally (at all the usual places).

 The record’s concept was inspired by the lives of Ves and Holly Childs, Bill’s parents.
 Read more about the history of the release here.